Media-Ed-Online/intro-web-dev-2018spr/_docs/topic-04/37-page.md

 <img src="./../../../img/arrow-divider.svg" style="width: 75px; border: none; margin: 0px 0 20px 0" />

-**Ordered lists** are those where each entry is prepend with an ascending identifier such as numbers, letters, or roman numerals.
+**Ordered lists** are those where each entry is prepend with an ascending identifier such as numbers, letters, or Roman numerals.

 <table style="width: 75%; margin: auto;">
 <tbody>